We got broadcast excellence as you've come to know, love, and expect.

 If there was anything in there, I could have taken it then.

-My sources here are ABC and the Associated Press, and of course Congressman William Jefferson, uh Democrat Louisiana himself, uh, as heard last night on CNN's Paul is on now.
+And of course, Congressman William Jefferson, Democrat Louisiana himself, as heard last night on CNN's Paula Zon Now.

-Now the investigation uh is uh a sting operation.
+Now the investigation is a sting operation.

-And the they raided his house whenever they did, the home of Congressman William Jefferson, Democrat Louisiana, and found a bunch of cash in a freezer.
+And they raided his house whenever they did, the home of Congressman William Jefferson, Democrat Louisiana, and found a bunch of cash in a freezer.

-Uh to which I said yesterday, so what?
+To which I said yesterday, so what?

 Doesn't everybody keep their cash in a freezer?

-Put it in the oven.
+Put it in the oven?

 That's a bad place to put it.

-Why else do you think it's called cold cash?
+Why Why else do you think it's called cold cash?

-Telephone number is 800-282-2882, and let's go to the phones in Knoxville, Tennessee.
+And let's go to the phones in Knoxville, Tennessee.

-Hi, Billy, I'm glad you called, sir.
+I'm glad you called, sir.

-Mega anti-embark cohibo dittoes, Rush.
+Mega anti-embargo cohibo dittos, Rush.

-Because at the time that the National Guard told, according to Congressman William Jefferson, Democrat Louisiana, his version of the story is that he told a guard that he wanted to go to the Superdome and the Convention Center.
+Because at the time that the National Guard told, according to Congressman William Jefferson, Democrat Louisiana, his version of the story is that he told a guard that he wanted to go to the superdome and the convention center.

 It was only after they left that Congressman William Jefferson said that he needed to go to his house.